openvinotoolkit/datumaro/docs/user_manual.md

 Again, Datumaro needs to reproduce a dataset revision (stage) requested.
 1. It looks for the dataset in the working directory and finds some data.
-If there is no source working directory, Datumaro will try to reproduce the source using the approach described above.
+If there is no source working directory, Datumaro will try to reproduce the source using the approach described above (1b).
 1. The data hash is computed and compared with the one saved in the history.
   If the hashes match, the dataset is read and returned (4).
-  Note: we don’t use the cached hash of the working tree - it can be outdated.
+  Note: we can't use the cached hash stored in the working tree info - it can be outdated, so we need to compute it again.
 1. Otherwise, Datumaro tries to detect the stage by the data hash.
   If the current stage is not cached, the tree is the working tree and the working directory is not empty, the working copy is hashed and matched against the source stage list.
 If there is a matching stage, it will be read and the missing stages will be added.
 The result might be cached in some cases.
   If there is no matching stage in the source history, the situation can be contradictory.
-Currently, the working directory data is read and returned (4) and the working tree dataset hash is updated.
+Currently, an error is raised (3b).
 1. The resulting dataset is returned.

-After the requested dataset is obtained, is is exported in the requested format.
+After the requested dataset is obtained, it is exported in the requested format.

 To sum up, Datumaro tries to restore a dataset from the project cache or reproduce it from sources.
 It can be done as long as the source operations